National accounts, GDP

 Featured

-Hungary's GDP amounted to HUF 17,717 billion in the 1st quarter of 2023.
-Non-financial corporations, as well as households and non-profit institutions serving households (NPISHs) were in a net lending, and financial corporations and the general government in a net borrowing position in the indicated period.
-The gross saving rate of households and NPISHs reached 19%.
-The gross profit share of non-financial corporations came to 49%.
-The gross investment rate of households and NPISHs was 10.5% and that of non-financial corporations 33%.
+Hungary’s GDP reached HUF 19,626 billion in the 4th quarter of 2023.
+Financial corporations as well as the sector of households and non-profit institutions serving households (NPISHs) were in a net lending, while the remaining sectors in a net borrowing position in this period.
+The gross saving rate of households and NPISHs came to 22% and their gross investment rate to 7.6%.
+The gross profit share of non-financial corporations was 45% and their gross investment rate 31%.

 Hungary, 2022